Call us now:

 Overview of the Non-Immigrant B visa in Thailand

-The Non-Immigrant B visa is generally issued for an initial period of 90 days.
-After arriving in Thailand and obtaining a work permit, it can be extended for a renewable period of one year, subject to compliance with the conditions imposed by the immigration authorities and the Ministry of Labour.
+The Non-Immigrant B visa Thailand is typically issued for an initial 90-day period.
+Once in Thailand, and after obtaining a work permit, holders can extend the visa for one year.
+This extension is renewable annually, as long as the holder meets the requirements set by immigration authorities and the Ministry of Labour.

-This visa is the main route for foreigners wishing to work or develop an economic activity in the country.
-It allows them to settle in the Kingdom while engaging in salaried or high-responsibility positions, provided they obtain a separate work permit.
+This visa is the primary option for foreigners who want to work or establish a business in Thailand.
+It allows them to live in the Kingdom and take on salaried or high-responsibility positions, provided they secure a separate work permit.

 The categories concerned are: